gradgrind/fetrunner/docs/fetrunner.md

 Note that the difficult constraint types may not always be the same, it depends on the data.
 Nevertheless, there may be certain constraint types which turn out to be difficult more often in practice.

 The algorithm uses various tests to determine whether a set of constraints (of one type) is "difficult".
-These have been developed more or less by trial and error, and may not be at all optimal, if indeed there is such a thing in this case.
+These have been developed more or less by trial and error, and may not be at all optimal, if indeed there is such a thing in this situation.
 In essence there is a combination of rather flexible "timeouts" and estimates of whether a run is getting "stuck".
 Two sorts of "getting stuck" seem to prevail – some runs stop progressing soon after starting, others just progress very slowly.

 It is to be expected that the run times will gradually increase as more and more constraints are enabled.
 To compensate for this the basic timeouts are gradually increased, taking into account the run time of the latest "basis".

 When a run trialling a set of constraints is determined to be "stuck", it is stopped and divided into two halves.
 This is essentially a binary search for difficult constraints within a set, so that – eventually – the individual constraints which are not difficult will be accepted (enabled) and the failing ones can be reported.

-If at some stage of the overall proceedings, the available "processes" (threads, processor cores) are not all used, a set of constraints may be split even before it has timed out.
+If at some stage of the overall proceedings the available "processes" (threads, processor cores) are not all used, a set of constraints may be split even before it has timed out.

 ### Parallel processing

-The number of generation runs which are started depends on the number of processor cores available.
+The number of timetable-generation runs which are started at any time depends on the number of processor cores available.
 Experiments indicate, however, that there may be something like an optimal number, too many processes perhaps even reducing the overall performance.
 To keep the main part of the algorithm separate from the handling of parallel processes, a process queue is used.
-Any number of generation runs may be added to the queue, but a run will only be actually started if one of the limited number of processes is available.
+Any number of generation runs may be added to the queue, but a run will only be actually started if one of the limited number of CPU processes is available.

 As the algorithm depends on multiple processes running simultaneously, the effectiveness depends on there being enough processor cores available.
 A minimum of four parallel processes is assumed, so if fewer cores than this are available, performance will suffer greatly.
 A few experiments indicated that around six parallel processes can offer a significant improvement, but that increasing the number further may not be helpful.

-It is not easy to determine what the optimum number of processes is, indeed it probably depends on the data fed in.
+It is not easy to determine what the optimum number of parallel processes is, indeed it probably depends on the data fed in.
 Many runs are simply discarded along the way, so in a sense it is rather wasteful of computer resources.
 Also, the more parallel runs there are, the more are discarded.
 This may be the main factor leading to loss of performance when larger numbers of processes are run in parallel, perhaps connected with the memory accesses involved – although the multiple cores may be (more or less) independent of each other, they all access the same memory.

 At present the program allows at least four parallel processes, even if fewer real processor cores are available, and a maximum of up to six, depending on the number of available cores.
 Thus a CPU with at least six cores is recommended.

 ### "Special" generation runs

-In addition to the runs described above, which test individual constraint types, there are three additional ones.
+In addition to the timetable-generation runs described above, which test individual constraint types, there are three additional ones.
 One configuration is run in which all constraints are disabled.
 Only when this completes successfully is the main part of the algorithm (as described above) started.
-If this doesn't complete successfully, there is no point in trying anything else.
+If this doesn't complete successfully, there is no point in trying to add constraints.
 Should this happen there will normally be an error report from FET, which is recorded in the log.
 No result can be generated in this case, because no run completed successfully.

 Then there is a fully constrained run.
 This covers cases in which the original data can be processed successfully within the given time, making the rest of the algorithm redundant.